mwanagenzi/mwanagenzi/README.md

 * 🌍  I'm based in Nairobi,Kenya
 * ✉️  You can contact me at [njorogemosesngure@gmail.com](mailto:njorogemosesngure@gmail.com)
 * 🧠  I'm learning Android Development and back-end development in Laravel.
-* 🤝  I'm open to collaborating on Flutter projects and Android projects.
+* 🤝  I'm open to collaborating on Android and Laravel projects.

 I am a result-oriented developer, passionate on building user-friendly mobile applications to the client's satisfaction.

-I'm a Software Developer intern at FOCUS Kenya and a former Computer Science student at Egerton University, Kenya who enjoys learning everyday to sharpen my skills and keep up with the latest market trends to deliver solutions to current problems.
+I'm an IT Assistant at FOCUS Kenya and a former Computer Science student at Egerton University, who enjoys learning everyday to sharpen my skills and keep up with the latest market trends to deliver solutions to current problems.

 <a href="https://www.twitter.com/i_mwanagenzi" target="_blank" rel="noreferrer"><img